Clemency denied for Georgia death row inmate

 Nobel Peace Prize laureate Desmond Tutu and Helen Prejean, -- who wrote "Dead Man Walking," a book about a death row inmate -- have issued statements on Davis' behalf, and around 2,000 people including civil rights leaders rallied in his support on Friday.

-Supporters of Davis held another rally on the steps of the state capitol building on Tuesday evening, a witness said.
+A further rally was planned for Tuesday evening on the steps of the state capitol building.

 In a measure of international concern about the case, the Secretary General of the Council of Europe, Thorbjorn Jagland, on Tuesday appealed in a statement to U.S. authorities to "find a way to spare the life of Troy Davis".